Definitive History Of Tattoos – The Ancient Art Of Tattooing

 New York was home to another famous tattoo artist of the time: Samuel O’Reilly.
 His famous Chatham Square studio was called the Bowery.
 Tattooing ran in his family: his cousin was well-known British tattoo artist, Tom Riley.
 In 1891, Samuel patented the first electric tattoo machine, based on the design of an electric pen by none other than Thomas Edison.
 This revolutionized the art by speeding up the process; prior to the electric machine, most artists plied their trade via needles attached to a wooden handle.

 Samuel is credited with tattooing thousands of people at the Bowery, including many circus folks.
 At least 50 of the most well-known fully tattooed exhibits of the time were sporting Samuel’s designs.
-One of his most famous duos were Emma and Frank DeBurgh.
+One of his most famous duos was Emma and Frank DeBurgh.
 Both of them sported full-body artwork that included detailed copies of famous paintings, such as DaVinci’s Last Supper, with plenty of flowers and animals.
 The loving couple also had their own names inked onto their bodies.

 Lewis Alberts, born in New York in 1880, got his first tattoo when he was in the US Army in the early 1900s.
 During his tour of duty, he was stationed in the Philippines where he fell in love with the quality and artistry of their tattoo designs.
-Unsatisfied with some of the work being produced in the US he set up his own shop in Brooklyn where he worked to redesign other artists “flash” and quickly became famous for the quality of these new designs.
+Unsatisfied with some of the work being produced in the US he set up his own shop in Brooklyn where he worked to redesign other artist’s “flash” and quickly became famous for the quality of these new designs.
 He moved his shop to New Jersey in the 1920s and continued to practice the art until he passed away in 1954.

 Into the 20th Century

-Upon Samuel’s Riley’s death in 1908, his apprentice, Charles Wagner, took over the Bowery.
+Upon Samuel Riley’s death in 1908, his apprentice, Charles Wagner, took over the Bowery.
 Charles would soon make a name for himself as a premier tattoo artist.
 One of his most famous clients was the lovely Betty Broadbent, the first person to be honored by the Tattoo Hall of Fame.

 Betty was covered with more than 560 individual tattoos and she was a hit wherever she went.
 Only her face and lower arms were uncovered.
-She began touring with Barnum and Bailey Circus in 1927 and travelled the world for the next 40 years, showing off her artwork not only in the US, but also Australia and New Zealand.
+She began touring with Barnum and Bailey Circus in 1927 and traveled the world for the next 40 years, showing off her artwork not only in the US but also Australia and New Zealand.
 Betty was known as a go-getter and not afraid to speak her mind.
 In 1939 she entered a beauty pageant at the New York World’s Fair simply to challenge traditional ideas of “beauty.”
 She became a popular tattoo artist herself when she retired to Florida in the late 1960s.

 Charles Wagner was the first artist to offer “cosmetic tattooing,” or permanent make-up applied to the eyes and lips.
 He was also one of the first to tattoo animals, such as dogs and horses, for identification purposes.
 Sadly, when he died in 1953, his studio was empty directly into the city dump.
 It is believed that thousands of original drawings and photographs were destroyed.
 Regardless, he is still named as one of the premier Tattoo artists of America.